umar1122/Setting-Up-Active-Directory-DHCP-and-DNS-on-Windows-Server-2022-make-complete-documentation/active-directory-homelab.md

     └── Staff (OU)
 ```

-When creating each OU, I unchecked **"Protect container from accidental deletion"** — it's easier to work with while you're still shaping the lab.
+When creating each OU, I unchecked **"Protect container from accidental deletion"**. it's easier to work with while you're still shaping the lab.
 In a real production environment you'd want to leave that protection on.

 Also worth noting: the built-in **Computers** container already had `PC01` sitting in it automatically once I joined that machine to the domain (see step 7).